Advantages of a One Person Company

 Let’s look at an example of how this happens:

 Billy sells widgets to other companies.
 He needs to make 4 sales per month to meet his revenue targets.
 Billy’s website is pretty good, but not great.
 For every visitor that arrives at his site via paid search 5% become a lead.
 Billy will convert 1 in 6 of his sales leads to a new client.
 Thus, Billy needs 120 paid visitors (1 / 5% / 16.67%) to get a new client.

-Billy gets his traffic via Google Adwords.
+Billy gets his traffic via a b2b lead generation agency that uses Google ads.
 The widget market is somewhat competitive and his average Cost Per Click is $2.25.
 That means every time someone searches for widgets on Google and clicks on Billy’s ad he pays Google $2.25.
 If the visitor looks at Billy’s website for 3 seconds and then leaves Billy still pays Google $2.25 for the visitor.

 We know that Billy needs 120 paid visitors to get one client and his average cost per click is $2.25.
 With that information we can calculate Billy’s cost per lead as $45 ($2.25 / 5% conversion rate).
 Therefore it costs Billy about $270 ($45 x 6 leads) to get a new client.
 Billy wants 4 clients per month so his advertising budget needs to be about $1,080 per month (4 sales x $45 cost per lead x 16% sales conversion).